Murray918/wdi-10-lessons/unit_1/w02d03/homework/README.md

 <hr>
 &#x1F534; **Commit your work.** <br>
 The commit message should read: <br>
-"6th commit - made an array of odd bonds".
+"made an array of odd bonds".
 <hr>

 * Determine the total cumulative gross of the Bond franchise, and console.log the result. _hint_ To make the grosses into usable numbers, look into the `.replace` Javascript method (there are many ways to do this, however).
 Look into `parseInt` also.